 Concentric castles had several outer walls that made them difficult to attack, because of the improved defences in concentric castle design they became very popular in late medieval times Read more about the Concentric Castles >>

-The most popular design was the Motte and Bailey, which was a simple design that consisted of a dirt pile called a Motte poured on one location which would then support a wooden tower and a large enclosed area built alongside it which was called a bailey.
+The most popular design was the Motte and Bailey Castle, which was a simple design that consisted of a dirt pile called a Motte poured on one location – this would then support a wooden tower and a large enclosed area built alongside it which was called a Bailey.

 Medieval Castles – Medieval Castle Siege weapons and Armies

 Medieval Castle Attack and Defense

 In early medieval times, Castles could simply be avoided.